ADHD vs Autism vs PDAADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Executive Function

-Brown et al. (2017) found executive function involves planning and organisation.
-Learners need task initiation, working memory, and cognitive flexibility.
-Diamond (2013) notes similar symptoms appear in different situations.
+Brown et al. (2017) found that executive function includes planning and organisation.
+Learners also need task initiation, working memory, and cognitive flexibility.
+Diamond (2013) notes that similar symptoms can appear in different situations.
 Goldstein et al. (2018) highlight significant overlap.

-Barkley (2012) says ADHD impacts inhibition and working memory.
-Hill (2004) saw that autistic learners find cognitive flexibility hard.
-PDA learners use executive functions when they lead learning.
-Managing learning needs often causes SpLD learners' executive function problems.
+Barkley (2012) says ADHD affects inhibition, which means stopping an impulse, and working memory.
+Hill (2004) found that autistic learners can find cognitive flexibility, or shifting thinking, hard.
+PDA learners use executive functions when they lead the learning.
+For SpLD learners, executive function problems often come from managing learning needs.

 Consider PDA if a learner plans their own tasks well, but struggles with your activities.
 Check for SpLD if literacy/numeracy shows the biggest executive function problems.
-ADHD or ASD are possible if difficulties are widespread (Christensen et al, 2020; Gillberg, 1992; Baron-Cohen, 1988).
+ADHD or ASD are possible if difficulties are widespread (Gillberg, 1992; Baron-Cohen, 1988).

 Learning and Academic Performance